Azure/acr/docs/preview/continuous-patching/README.md

     }]
 }
 ```
 4. After creating your configuration file, it is recommended to execute a dry run to verify the intended artifacts are selected by the JSON criteria.
-The dry run requires a parameter called schedule, which specifies how often your continuous patching cycle will run.
+The dry run requires a parameter called ```schedule```, which specifies how often your continuous patching cycle will run.
 The schedule flag is measured in days, with a minimum value of 1 day, and a maximum value of 30 days.
-For example, if you want an image to be patched everyday, you would specify schedule as "1d", or 1 day.
-If you want a weekly patch (once a week), you would fill schedule as "7d", or 7 days.
+For example, if you want an image to be patched everyday, you would specify schedule as ```1d```, or 1 day.
+If you want a weekly patch (once a week), you would fill schedule as ```7d```, or 7 days.

 Command Schema:
 ```sh